Charles Anthony Goessmann: Massachusetts

 William S. Clark, president of the Massachusetts Agricultural College, had also been one of Goessmann's students at Göttingen, and in 1869 Goessmann was appointed professor of chemistry at MAC.
 His research focused on the chemistry of crops and agricultural soils.
 In addition to his professorship, he was chemist to the Massachusetts Board of Agriculture in 1873, director of the Massachusetts Agricultural Experiment Station in 1882, and analyst of the Massachusetts Board of Health in 1883.

 In 1873, he got a law passed for accurate fertilizer labeling.

 He was the first president of the American Association of Agricultural Chemists.
 On his retirement in 1907, he received a Carnegie pension.
-He died in Amherst, Massachusetts, leaving a widow, Mary Anna Clara Kinny Goessmann, whom he had married on 22 October 1862, and three children.
+He died in Amherst, Massachusetts, leaving a widow, Mary Anna Clara Kinny Goessmann, whom he had married on 22 October 1862, and five children.

 He has a building named after him at UMass Amherst, Goessmann Hall, which is the main chemical engineering building on campus.